 Simplistic callstack grouping algorithms are often too coarse-grained or fine-grained to accurately group and deduplicate bugs.
 Backtrace uses four different algorithms in our heuristic matching which are constantly learning as we get feedback for commonly used libraries.
 The Backtrace system deduplicates exceptions based on rules that have been extrapolated from hundreds of millions of exceptions and crashes across complex real-world applications.

 3. Attach files such as log files or minidumps to provide greater context

 Log files aren’t useful to you if they’re sitting on your user’s desktop.
 Other solutions don’t give you the ability to attach files, so you have to rely on your users to send the log files to you.
 Backtrace customers are able to associate file attachments with exceptions being managed in Backtrace, providing ancillary information such as log files of user activity right alongside the exception record.

 4. Query and group by system and custom attributes

-The Backtrace Query Builder also allows you to prioritize crashes based on system and custom attributes that are most important to you, such as user, OS, version, graphic drivers, screen resolutions, process age, and more.
-You can discover patterns in your crashes that might not otherwise be obvious like contains, not-contains, or regular expressions, on callstacks or other metadata provided in the crash report.
+The Backtrace Query Builder also allows you to prioritize exceptions based on system and custom attributes that are most important to you, such as user, OS, version, graphic drivers, screen resolutions, process age, and more.
+You can discover patterns in your exceptions that might not otherwise be obvious like contains, not-contains, or regular expressions, on callstacks or other metadata provided in the exception report.